-Imagine the first time you went to see a movie at Anchorage's famed 4th Avenue Theater.
+Remember the first time you went to see a movie at Anchorage's famed 4th Avenue Theater.

-And as you approached the box office to get your movie tickets, you knew you were about to enter a very special place.
+And as you approached the box office to get your movie tickets, you knew you were about to enter a special place.

 "North to Alaska” was a perfect movie to see at the 4th Avenue Theater.

-Popcorn, soda, Flicks, Bon Bons, JuJubes?
+Popcorn, soda, Flicks, Bon Bons, Jujubes?

 The original 4th Avenue Theater didn't have a concession stand.